anthonydiiorio/Blog/content/posts/pizza/index.md

 #### Salt

-Salt is necessary.
-It helps gluten development and slows fermentation.
+Salt helps gluten development and slows fermentation.
 We want the dough to ferment slowly in the fridge.
-More time in fermentation equals better flavour.
+More time fermenting equals better flavour and aromas.

 2% is the ideal amount of salt.